 6. Show the way they move

-You can tell a lot by a person and their mood at how they move.
+You can tell a lot about a person and their mood at how they move.
 Do they slouch?
-Do they move slow?
-Do they take big steps when walking?
+What about their movement?
+How do they walk?

 7. Make it important to know

 You don’t need to describe every inch of your character.
 Like I said before, your characters’ eyebrows aren’t really important.
 Unless they dye them or shave them off or something… the point is, not everything is important.
 You can always leave room for your readers’ imagination.

 Going along with the point above, you don’t need to describe everything.
 Not just because it may not be important, but so that your readers can infer themselves.